takaoksuzuki/pathwayPCM/README.md

 pathwayPCM consists of three computational steps:

 > [!NOTE]
-> athwayPCM is currently implemented as a modular pipeline, rather than a single integrated function.
+> pathwayPCM is currently implemented as a modular pipeline, rather than a single integrated platform.
 > This is because the method relies on BayesTraits v4, which must be executed as an external command outside R.
 > Each step is therefore run separately (R scripts + shell scripts).
 A unified interface is planned for future releases.